loafey/master-thesis/Thesis/5.0. Usage/main.typ

 As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.
-However, while the #ln version is some magnitudes slower, we can see that the exponential growth in execution time is almost the same accross all three versions.
+However, while the #ln version is some magnitudes slower, we can see that the exponential growth in execution time is almost the same across all three versions.

-This can be observed even more clearly if we overlap the benchmakrs over each other, and then we can see that the un-opitimized C version grows the same way as the #ln version, while the optimized C version is slightly more efficient.
+This can be observed even more clearly if we overlap the benchmarks over each other, and then we can see that the unoptimized C version grows the same way as the #ln version, while the optimized C version is slightly more efficient.
 #figure(caption: [Benchmarks from @fibbo-benchmarks overlapped], overlap)